emaphp/magedock/README.md

 ## Changelog

+ * 2020-02-21: Install `sockets` extension by default (required by Magento 2.3.4 installer).
  * 2020-02-19: Up-to-date with changes added in Laradock v9.7.
  * 2020-02-03: Up-to-date with changes added in Laradock v9.6.
  * 2019-12-23: Up-to-date with changes added in Laradock v9.3.